Table of Contents

 Less predictably though, the different titles of individual contributors doing data science work also correlate with a negative variation in pay.
 Data science work includes a wide variety of tasks, and not all professionals who do data science work have a Data Scientist title.
 However, O’Reilly’s most recent salary survey reveals that a Data Scientist, by any other name, is unfortunately paid less than one with the actual title.

 Research shows that while Data Analysts or Data Engineers will often do very similar or even the same work as Data Scientists, their salaries are sometimes lower.
 According to DataJobs.com, a Data Scientist can make as much as 20% more than a Data Engineer and a whopping 40% more than a Data Analyst.

 5. How Data Science Tools Help With Higher Pay

 When it comes to the tools of the trade, quantity seems to be better than quality.
 Data Scientists who are familiar with 15 or more tools and technologies have a decided edge over their more specialized peers in terms of salary.

-If there is one thing that will make a huge amount of difference to your lifetime earning potential, it is your skill as a negotiator.
-Unlike Python programming, modeling and stats, negotiation skills are not required for a career in Data Science, but you might find them worthwhile to have regardless, if you want to optimize your salary as a Data Scientist.
+If there is one thing that will make a huge difference in your lifetime earning potential it's your skill as a negotiator.
+Unlike Python programming, modeling, and stats, negotiation skills are not required for a career in Data Science, but you might find them worthwhile to have regardless if you want to optimize your salary as a Data Scientist.

-Here you have it folks!
+Here you have it, folks!
 Fine-tune these six factors during your data science job search and maximize your Data Scientist salary.
-Want more insider tips on data science, as well as fresh data jobs from top companies delivered weekly?
-Sign up for our weekly newsletter below!